Amazon Leo: Satellite constellation

-Kuiper has launched two prototype satellites and 153 production satellites to date as of October 2025.
+Amazon Leo has launched two prototype satellites and 396 production satellites to date as of July 2026.
+(Note: The two prototype satellites and first 153 production satellites were under the Project Kuiper name.)

-Project Kuiper System is planned to consist of 3,236 satellites operating in 98 orbital planes in three orbital shells, one each at 590 km, 610 km, and 630 km orbital altitude.
+Amazon Leo's satellite constellation is planned to consist of 3,236 satellites operating in 98 orbital planes in three orbital shells, one each at 590 km, 610 km, and 630 km orbital altitude.
 The satellites are equipped with Hall-effect thruster technology.
 Phase 1 of deployment will be 578 satellites at 630 km altitude and an orbital inclination of 51.9 degrees.
 A total of five phases of constellation development are planned.

-Kuiper is planned to work in concert with Amazon's previously announced large network of 12 satellite ground station facilities (the "AWS Ground Station unit") announced in November 2018.
+Amazon Leo is planned to work in concert with Amazon's previously announced large network of 12 satellite ground station facilities (the "AWS Ground Station unit") announced in November 2018.

 In addition to connecting to ground stations to connect to the ground-based internet, satellites will interconnect via optical infrared laser connections.
 Amazon refers to this technology as OISL (optical inter-satellite link).
 These lasers are capable of maintaining 100 Gbps over distances up to 2,600 km among two satellites moving at 25,000 km/h.
 Current in-space tests have demonstrated this speed up to a distance of 1,000 km.

 User terminals

-Three customer terminal designs are planned for different market needs.
-Project Kuiper's standard customer terminal is expected to measure less than 11 in square and 1 in thick, and weigh less than 5 lb without its mounting bracket.
-The device is planned to deliver speeds up to 400 megabits per second (Mbps).
-Amazon expects to produce these terminals for less than US$400 each.

-An ultra-compact design 7 in square customer terminal weighing 1 lb will offer speeds up to 100 Mbps.
-This design will connect residential customers for lower-costs, as well as government and enterprise customers pursuing applications like ground mobility and internet of things.

-A high-bandwidth design 19 in by 30 in terminal will deliver speeds up to 1 gigabit per second.
+Three customer terminal (CT) designs are planned for different market needs.

+Amazon Leo Nano measures in at 7 inches square and weighs 2.2lb, and is intended to deliver up to 100Mbps to residential and mobility customers.
+Leo Pro, the standard CT, is 11 inches square and weighs 5.3lb, and is designed to deliver 400Mbps.
+The Leo Ultra terminal is 20x30 inches and advertised to deliver up to 1Gbps download and 400Mbps upload.
+Multiple Ultra terminals can be ganged together for applications requiring higher bandwidth.

 Facilities

-Organizational headquarters for Kuiper Systems are located at an Amazon R&D facility in Redmond, Washington since 2020.
+Organizational headquarters for Amazon Leo are located at an Amazon R&D facility in Redmond, Washington since 2020.
 Development of satellite prototypes and production methods were initially performed at the Redmond site.
 Manufacturing and satellite production is located at 172000 sqft facility in nearby Kirkland, Washington.
 The factory in Kirkland opened in April 2024 and is planned to manufacture five satellites per day at peak capacity.
 A logistics center in Everett, Washington, is expected to open in June 2024 to supply the Kirkland factory with kits assembled from raw materials.

 Amazon owns a satellite processing and integration facility in Florida at NASA's Kennedy Space Center to integrate spacecraft for launch aboard United Launch Alliance, SpaceX and Blue Origin rockets from the spaceport.